Peter Ford (footballer): Career

-Ford began his career as an amateur with West Bromwich Albion, before joining Stoke City 1956.
-He was never able for force his way into the plans of manager Frank Taylor, and made just 14 Second Division appearances in three years at the Victoria Ground.
+Ford began his career as an amateur with West Bromwich Albion before joining Stoke City in 1956.
+He was never able to force his way into the plans of manager Frank Taylor.
+He made just 14 Second Division appearances in three years at the Victoria Ground.
 He transferred to Port Vale, along with Harry Oscroft, in exchange for Dickie Cunliffe and £2,000 in September 1959.
 The club were competing in the Third Division after winning the Fourth Division title.

 He played 25 league and six FA Cup games in the 1959–60 season.
-However he was diagnosed with Tuberculosis, along with teammate Terry Miles, and spent 12 weeks in hospital recovering after the disease was fortunately caught in the early stages.
+However, he was diagnosed with Tuberculosis, along with teammate Terry Miles.
+He spent 12 weeks in hospital recovering after the disease was fortunately caught in the early stages.
 He missed just five league games in the 1960–61 campaign, and was a member of the side that won the Supporters' Clubs' Trophy.
 He was dropped by manager Norman Low in October 1961, and was used as a utility player in the 1961–62 and 1962–63 campaigns.
 He scored his first goal in the Football League on 3 September 1962, in a 4–2 win over Colchester United at Vale Park.
 He also scored goals against Southend United, Reading (2), Shrewsbury Town, and Gillingham, taking his tally to six goals in the 1962–63 season.
 He was released by manager Freddie Steele in the summer of 1963.
 He finished his career in the Cheshire County League with Macclesfield Town (122 appearances 5 goals) and Stafford Rangers.
 Upon his retirement from playing Ford became manager of Hanley Town, and later the coach of Milton United.